mateusoliveira43/cly/README.md

 ## Quality

-The quality measures of the template are reproduced by the continuos integration (CI) pipeline of the project.
+The quality measures of the framework are reproduced by the continuos integration (CI) pipeline of the project.
 CI configuration in `.github/workflows/ci.yml` file.

 ### Tests